Jakobg1215/objecttonbt/README.md

 The data can only be long as the [max buffer length](https://nodejs.org/dist/latest-v17.x/docs/api/buffer.html#bufferconstantsmax_length).

 Functions, Symbols, null, and undefined will default to an empty nameless int.
-(It also might break the writing prosses)